agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 a lot of time screening candidates; when they find one they think is a good fit they are anxious to close the deal before someone else makes them an offer.
-Offering to sign immediately if your conditions are met is a great way to open a negotiating.
+Offering to sign immediately if your conditions are met is a great way to open a negotiation.
 You signal to the other party that if they do this one thing for you they will get what they want: your signature.
 It's a win-win.

 Another one of my friends got an offer for her first data science job at an